Jaycar-Electronics/Wireless-Silent-Notifier/README.md

 This is a very simple project and only requires a few lines of code.
 Dig into the code and have a read of the comments to make sure you understand what is going on.

-one of the main points about the code is figuring out what signal is from our sensor.
+One of the main points about the code is figuring out what signal is from our sensor.
 In our unit, we are simply checking for over 200 points of the same data signal, which signifies that there's something transmitting that continuous stream of either 0's or 1's.

 While the transmitter is off, our receiver picks up something similar to this: